 For less stress the day of a big celebratory or holiday meal, try roasting your turkey at a lower temperature overnight while you sleep.
 You'll still have to bake your turkey (for a short time period) again right before you serve it, but your oven and counter space will be free.
-With the right instructions you can rest easy, knowing your turkey will be baked to perfection when you wake up.
+With the right instructions (and a good alarm clock), you can rest easy knowing your turkey will be baked to perfection when you wake up.

 - Water for rinsing the turkey